 Ok, so this is just a little joke that recovery girls have about the limited arm movement you might experience!

-Imagine life with little T-rex arms and you’ll understand how you’ll feel after breast implant surgery with limited arms movements.
+Imagine life with little T-rex arms and you’ll understand how you’ll feel after a breast augmentation with limited arms movements.
 Prepare for this and have things you’ll need within easy reach.

 Un-cap medicine bottles in advance (but keep them out of reach of little hands) and get some bendy straws for your drinks.